Alexis Korner: Broadcasting

+In 1983, Korner presented the 13 part BBC Radio 1 series, Guitar Greats, interviewing each of the artists, and playing their music.

 1970s

+CCS period

 In 1970, Korner and Thorup formed a big-band ensemble, CCS – short for "The Collective Consciousness Society" – which had several hit singles produced by Mickie Most, including a version of Led Zeppelin's "Whole Lotta Love", which was used as the theme for BBC's Top of the Pops between 1970 and 1981.
 Another instrumental called "Brother" was used as the theme to the BBC Radio 1 Top 20/40 when Tom Browne/Simon Bates presented the programme in the 1970s.
 It was also used in the 1990s on Radio Luxembourg for the Top 20 Singles chart.
 This was the period of Korner's greatest commercial success in the UK.
 In 1973, he provided a voice part for the Hot Chocolate single release Brother Louie.

 1970s to 1984

 In 1973, he and Peter Thorup formed another group, Snape, with Boz Burrell, Mel Collins, and Ian Wallace, who were previously together in King Crimson.
 Korner also played on B.B.
 King's In London album, and cut his own, similar "supersession" album; Get Off My Cloud, with Keith Richards, Steve Marriott, Peter Frampton, Nicky Hopkins and members of Joe Cocker's Grease Band.
 In the mid-1970s, while touring Germany, Korner established an intensive working relationship with bassist Colin Hodgkinson who played for the support act Back Door.
 They would continue to collaborate right up until Korner's death.

-Korner's main career in the 1970s was in broadcasting.
-In 1973, he presented a six-part documentary on BBC Radio 1, The Rolling Stones Story, and in 1977 he established a Sunday-night show on Radio 1, Alexis Korner's Blues and Soul Show, which ran until 1981.
-He also used his gravelly voice to great effect as an advertising voice-over artist.
 In 1978, for Korner's 50th birthday, an all-star concert was held featuring many of his above-mentioned friends, as well as Eric Clapton, Paul Jones, Chris Farlowe, Zoot Money and others, which was later released as The Party Album, and as a video.

 In 1981, Korner joined another "supergroup", Rocket 88, a project led by Ian Stewart based on boogie-woogie keyboard players, which featured a rhythm section comprising Jack Bruce and Charlie Watts, among others, as well as a horn section.
 They toured Europe and released an album on Atlantic Records.
 He played in Italy with Paul Jones and the Blues Society of Italian bluesman Guido Toffoletti.

 Family life and death

 In 1950, Korner married Roberta Melville (died 2021), daughter of art critic Robert Melville.
 He had a daughter, singer Sappho Gillett Korner (died 2006), and two sons, guitarist Nicholas 'Nico' Korner (died 1989) and sound engineer Damian Korner (died 2008).

 Alexis Korner died in London from lung cancer on 1 January 1984, at the age of 55.

+Korner was posthumously inducted, by Keith Richards, into the Rock and Roll Hall of Fame in 2024 in the musical influence category.